GMLC-TDC/HELICS/docs/user-guide/advanced_topics/orchestration.md

 ### Why Merlin

-The biggest feature that Merlin will give HELICS users it ability to deploy co-simulations in an HPC environment.
+The biggest feature that Merlin will give HELICS users is its ability to deploy co-simulations in an HPC environment.
 Merlin has the ability to interface with both FLUX and SLURM workload managers that are installed on HPC machines.
 Merlin will handle the request for